Yale-NeRD/mind/tools/cache_coherence_sim/readme.md

 - The initial directory entry size is 1MB (`1048576`).
 - The local cache size for each node is 512MB (`536870912`)
 - The maximum memory footprint size (highest address minus lowest address) of the trace is 4GB (`4294967296`), which is large enough for applications we studied.
-- The following `10` indicates that the directory entry is resized every 10 timewindows with resizing enabled.
+- The following `10` indicates epoch size—the directory entry is resized every 10 timewindows with resizing enabled.
 - The last `300000` represents the maximum number of directory entries (Note that if the initial directory entry size is set to too small value, the initial number of directory entries can be larger than this value.
 The bounded splitting algorithm will merge directory entries to make the number of entries less than given maximum number of entries).

 ## Understand the output